 Meg Tuite is the author of three short story collections, Bound By Blue (2013 Sententia Books), Domestic Apparition (2011 San Francisco Bay Press), and won the Twin Antlers Collaborative Poetry award from Artistically Declined Press for her poetry collection, Bare Bulbs Swinging, and four chapbooks, the latest titled, Lined Up Like Scars, published by International Flash Short Short Fiction Publications.
 She has been nominated nine times for the Pushcart Awards, won first and second place in Prick of the Spindle contest, four-time finalist at Glimmer Train and is a finalist of the Gertrude Stein award.
 Her work has been published in over fifteen anthologies including: Choose Wisely: 35 Women Up To No Good, and she is the editor of seven anthologies.
 She teaches at the Santa Fe Community College, is a senior editor for Connotation Press and has a column up at JMWW.
 Her blog: http://megtuite.com

 Robert Vaughan teaches workshops in hybrid writing, poetry, fiction, and hike/ write.
-He has facilitated these at locations like Alverno College, UWM, Fox Valley Technical School, JMWW (online), Red Oak Writing, The Clearing and Mabel Dodge Luhan House in Taos.
+He has facilitated these at locations like Alverno College, UWM, Red Oak Writing, Synergia Ranch, The Clearing and Mabel Dodge Luhan House in Taos.
 He leads writing roundtables in Milwaukee, WI.
 He was a finalist for the Gertrude Stein Award for Fiction twice (2013, 2014).
 His short fiction, ‘A Box’ was selected for Best Small Fictions 2016 (Queen’s Ferry Press).
-Vaughan is the author of four books: Microtones (Cervena Barva Press); Diptychs + Triptychs + Lipsticks + Dipshits (Deadly Chaps); Addicts & Basements (CCM).
-His newest, RIFT, is a flash fiction collection co-authored with Kathy Fish (Unknown Press).
-He blogs at www.robert-vaughan.com.
+Vaughan is the author of five books: Microtones (Cervena Barva Press); Diptychs + Triptychs + Lipsticks + Dipshits (Deadly Chaps); Addicts & Basements (CCM): RIFT, a flash fiction collection co-authored with Kathy Fish (Unknown Press): and FUNHOUSE(Unknown Press).
+He is the Managing Editor at (b)OINK and he blogs at www.robert-vaughan.com.

 What People Are Saying